 At the top of the window, you’ll see a section named “Recommendations”.
-This section includes plenty of useful suggestions, which can help you reduce system storage on Mac.
+This section includes plenty of useful suggestions, which can help you reduce system storage on Mac by deleting unneeded files.

 If you want to clear more space on Mac, you can choose to delete useless cache files, or alias the temporary files:

 You'll see your Mac's Caches folder.
 Choose cache files to delete.

 6. Update MacOS